mqtt-tools/mqttwarn/HANDBOOK.md

 echo '{"device": "foobar", "name": "temperature", "number": 42.42}' | mosquitto_pub -t 'apprise/single/foo' -l
 ```

+This is an example configuration snippet to submit notifications using
+Apprise to E-Mail, an HTTP endpoint, and a Discord channel.

 ```ini
 [defaults]
 launch    = apprise-mail, apprise-json, apprise-discord